Reginald Hudlin: Career

-He then directed The Great White Hype, The Ladies Man, Serving Sara (2002), two episodes of the TV series Modern Family, an episode of The Office, an episode of The Middle, and several episodes of Outsourced.
+He then directed The Great White Hype (1996), The Ladies Man (2000), Serving Sara (2002), two episodes of the ABC TV series Modern Family, an episode of The Office, an episode of The Middle, and several episodes of Outsourced.
 He was also a recurring producer and director of The Bernie Mac Show for three years.

 From 2005 to 2008, Hudlin was the President of Entertainment for BET.
 Notable shows shepherded by Hudlin at that time included the documentary series American Gangster and Sunday Best, a gospel-music singing-competition show.
 Hudlin created The BET Honors and the BET Hip Hop Awards.

 Hudlin wrote the Marvel Comics series Black Panther from 2005 to 2008, including the 2006 storyline "Bride of the Panther," which saw the character marry X-Men leader Storm.

 Hudlin was a producer of Quentin Tarantino's Django Unchained, starring Jamie Foxx, Leonardo DiCaprio, Christoph Waltz, Kerry Washington, and Samuel L. Jackson.
 On January 10, 2013, Hudlin received an Academy Award nomination for Best Picture for the film.

 Since 2013, Hudlin has been executive producer of the NAACP Image Awards.

-In 2014, Hudlin produced the Black Movie Soundtrack celebration of Black music in movies, held at Los Angeles' Hollywood Bowl and hosted by Craig Robinson.
+In 2014, Hudlin produced the Black Movie Soundtrack celebration of Black music in film, held at Los Angeles' Hollywood Bowl and hosted by Craig Robinson.
 Black Movie Soundtrack II, also hosted by Robinson, was held in 2016.

 In 2015, DC Comics announced that Hudlin and artists Denys Cowan and Derek Dingle would be part of the relaunch of the publisher's Milestone Media imprint, founded by Cowan, Dingle and Dwayne McDuffie.
 The comic line returned in September 2020 with the Hudlin-penned Milestone Returns #0.

 In 2015, Hudlin joined the board of the Comic Book Legal Defense Fund, a non-profit organization founded in 1986 chartered to protect the First Amendment rights of the comics community.

 By June 2017, Hudlin had been hired to direct a movie based on the comic Shadowman.
 That October, Hudlin's film Marshall, about Thurgood Marshall, the first African-American U.S. Supreme Court justice, starring Chadwick Boseman, was released.

 Hudlin contributed a story to the Black Panther Annual #1, released in February 2018.
 By July the following year, Hudlin had been hired to direct the Walt Disney Pictures film Safety for Disney+.